aaqibshahzad/sitecompass/languages/INTERNATIONALIZATION-SUMMARY.md

 When adding new features:
 1. Always wrap user-facing strings with appropriate i18n functions
-2. Use the 'sitecompass-ai' text domain consistently
+2. Use the 'sitecompass' text domain consistently
 3. Regenerate the POT file after adding new strings
 4. Update existing translations as needed